 It’s actually nice outside.

 There’s a wind, but there’s always wind here.
 But there’s sunlight too.
 I’ve missed the sun so much.
-We’ve been in a deep freeze for the last two weeks and without a car, I’ve been confined to my little basement suite looking mournfully out at the sunless sky above.
+We’ve been in a deep freeze for the last two weeks and after totaling my car, I’ve been confined to my little basement suite looking mournfully out at the sunless sky above.
 I went for a few walks outside and even a run during the deep freeze, but when I came back inside I felt like my skin had been pierced through my double layers by shards of ice.

 Apparently there’s few other places in the world that get Chinooks like we do here, which is strange because it just seems so normal.
 According to Global News, a Chinook is when, “moist air drives up against mountain ranges.
 Once it rains or snows, the air is ’emptied’ of that moisture, and is then a drier air mass.
 The dry air then moves downhill on the lee side of the mountain range.”
 That creates a warm wind that melts our snow and a line of cloud that looks like this: